AnilBK/ANIL/README.md

-# C Preprocessor Language(CPL)
+# A Nice Intermediate Language(ANIL)
-## CPL is a statically typed programming language, inspired by Python and C++, that can be embedded within C source files.
+## ANIL is a statically typed programming language, inspired by Python and C++, that can be embedded within C source files.

 ![ss1](https://github.com/user-attachments/assets/7ed43e7e-39fd-4ff0-a8e4-a60f43983355)

-*Fig: CPL functions written in C and CPL respectively.
-The first function written in C is the general implementation for the `__contains__` method whereas the second function written in CPL is template specialization for `String` class.*
+*Fig: ANIL functions written in C and ANIL respectively.
+The first function written in C is the general implementation for the `__contains__` method whereas the second function written in ANIL is template specialization for `String` class.*

-## CPL generates appropriate C code, which is then compiled using a C compiler.
+## ANIL generates appropriate C code, which is then compiled using a C compiler.

 ![ss2](https://github.com/user-attachments/assets/38fb545a-cad5-44d6-8892-7e4d07afab95)